WebOrigami/docs/content/language/index.md

 The HTML, CSS, and JavaScript languages let you define individual web pages, but to build a complete site you also need to:

-- Define the overall structure of the pages and resources for your site.
+- **Define the overall structure** of the pages and resources for your site.
-- Process data and content into publishable forms.
+- **Process data and content** into publishable forms.
-- Generate and reuse HTML across pages so they can be consistent and easier to make.
+- **Generate and reuse HTML** across pages so they can be consistent and easier to make.
-- Serve those pages to your visitors.
+- **Serve or build** those pages as static files you can deploy anywhere.

 Origami is designed to help you accomplish all of that.